-In the general waiver, the parent/guardian agrees to release the Board of Education from any and all claims related to delays or denials of services or supports during the 2016-17 and 2017-18 school years related to the IDEA violations identified in the ISBE Public Inquiry Report, including those due to special education procedural changes related to transportation, ESY, paraprofessional, identification as a student with an SLD, and placement in a therapeutic day school, and those due to the position funding and budget appeals processes.
-If the parent/guardian feels their child should be eligible for compensatory services beyond the offered UER, they should not sign the general-waiver, and should request an SSCA meeting.
+In the waiver, the parent/guardian agrees to release the Board of Education from any and all claims related to delays or denials of services or supports during the 2016-17 and 2017-18 school years related to the IDEA violations identified in the ISBE Public Inquiry Report, including those due to special education procedural changes related to transportation, ESY, paraprofessional, identification as a student with an SLD, and placement in a therapeutic day school, and those due to the position funding and budget appeals processes.
+If the parent/guardian feels their child should be eligible for compensatory services beyond the offered UER, they should not sign the waiver, and should request an SSCA meeting.

-Neither of these waivers affect the parent's/guardian's right to ensure their child receives the agreed upon remedies.
-They also do not limit the parent's/guardian's right to file a complaint about other special education problems during the specified time period or afterwards.
+The waiver does not affect the parent's/guardian's right to ensure their child receives the agreed upon remedy.
+The waiver also does not limit the parent's/guardian's right to file a complaint about other special education problems during the specified time period or afterwards.